shaerul/Homework-Submission/Week 16 Homework Penetration Testing 1/SubmissionFile.md

 Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:

   1. Where is the company located:

+  **Answer**

     - Registrant Street: Not Disclosed
     - Registrant City: Sunnyvale
     - Registrant State/Province: CA
     - Registrant Postal Code: 94085
     - Registrant Country: US

   2. What is the NetRange IP address: